Get your invoices funded when you need them.

 - Spot factoring.
 This could be the right kind of factoring if you need to process a single batch of invoices.
 While not being tied to a contract can be a good thing, you can be charged multiple fees and a high advance rate by a provider keen to capitalise on your limited business.

-How you can compare invoice financing providers
+How to compare invoice financing providers

 As with other types of business lending and credit platforms, there are several factors you should consider and compare in order to select the best invoice financing provider for you.
 Here are a few things to keep in mind: